 Bringing it all together

-This evolving research was the genesis of SFuels development team its professional athletes and science staff formulating the SFuels recovery formulation built on Whey protein, Sodium B-OHB and Glutamine.
+This evolving research was the genesis of SFuels development team its professional athletes and science staff formulating the SFuels REVIVAL formulation built on Whey protein, Sodium B-OHB and Glutamine.
 The unique formulation also includes C8 Medium Chain Triglycerides and collagen, while avoiding the use of any sugars, maltodextrin and sugar alcohols.
 Results and feedback has been impressive, both in training, racing and most notable its great taste (chocolate).